-This individual connects with Faculty Senate or is a member/officer of Faculty Senate and supplies regular reports to Black Faculty & Staff.
+This individual connects with Faculty Senate or is a member/officer of Faculty Senate and supplies regular reports to Black Faculty and Staff.

 Staff Congress Liaison

-This individual connects with Staff Congress or is a member/officer of Staff Congress and supplies regular reports to Black Faculty & Staff.
+This individual connects with Staff Congress or is a member/officer of Staff Congress and supplies regular reports to Black Faculty and Staff.

 Liaison to Athletics connects with Athletics or is an underrepresented minority member of Athletics and supplies regular reports to Black Faculty and Staff.